Menthosa, South Ridge and Traverse

 Rushad and I left base camp in the dark on August 22, reaching the base of the south ridge at dawn.
 (Unfortunately, Alex had experienced symptoms of serious altitude sickness and had already left the area.)
 A hot morning of wallowing uphill through deep snow and a jumbled icefall led to a campsite on a roomy saddle on the south ridge (5,600m).
 Three days of tricky pitched-out mixed climbing followed, first on the east face under a series of prominent gendarmes, then traversing along the western aspect of the south ridge.
 On our third night we had one open, hanging bivouac at 6,220m, when fog obscured the way forward.
 The following evening, as we climbed perfect névé and ice to a bivouac spot just below the summit, a lightning storm in the foothills illuminated the glacier beneath us, flashing neon white between the Milky Way above and a cloud inversion below.

 We summited on the morning of August 26, then spent another day on the summit ridge waiting for a white-out to clear.
-Next morning, the sunlit peaks of Zanskar and Kishtwar shone along the rim of a steely overcast sky as we started our descent, spending one long day navigating the glaciated east ridge route back to base camp.
+Next morning, the sunlit peaks of Zanskar and Kishtwar shone along the rim of a steely overcast sky as we started our descent, spending one long day navigating the glaciated east-northeast ridge route back to base camp.

 As far as we know, this was the first ascent of the south ridge and the first traverse (more than 8km) of the mountain.
 The height from the base of the icefall used to access the ridge is 1,350m, and the grade of our route was ED2 WI4 M6.